nate-maxwell/QtToolkit/README.md

 # PSToolkit
-A library of PySide helpers + stylesheets specifically for Windows development.
+A library of PySide6 helpers + stylesheets specifically for Windows development.

-Currently, PySide 6 compatible.

 # Remember!